Caminha/RW-Diamond/README.md

 IMPROVED SNIPER RIFLE - Can be produced at a Machining Table, has a better accuracy at longer ranges while shoter ranges are more innacurate.
 Requires 1 Sniper Rifle and 1 Cut Diamond.

-MONOMOLECULAR SHARP WEAPONS - They have higher damage and shorter cooldown, but slowly deteriorate.
+MONOFILAMENT WEAPONS - They have higher damage and shorter cooldown, but slowly deteriorate.
 Can be produced at a Machining Table.
 Shivs and Knifes require 1 diamond wire; the Spear requires 1 diamond wire and 1 cut diamond; Gladius and Longsword require 2 wires.

 ----
 TWEAKED BUILDINGS: